okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 ###### Bounded requests

-Bounded requests are for situations when you know the definite time period of logs you want to retrieve.
+Bounded requests are for situations when you know the definite time period of logs that you want to retrieve.

 Example use cases include: